2decomp-fft/2decomp-fft/HOWTO.md

 and contain distributed data for the correct pencil orientations.

-Note that the library is written using Fortran's generic interface so different data types are supported without user intervention.
-That means in and out above can be either real arrays or complex arrays, the latter being useful for FFT-type of applications.
+Note that the library is written using Fortran's generic interface so different data types are supported without user input.
+That means in and out above can be either real arrays or complex arrays, the latter being useful for applications involving 3D Fast Fourier Transforms.
 Finally, before exit, applications should clean up the memory by:
 ```
   call decomp_2d_finalize